Arts Camp Staff

 Kate McDonald, Community Outreach & Scholarship Coordinator

 Kate is an adjunct professor at Mitchell College and Southern CT State University.
 Kate received her BA from Connecticut College and her MA from SCSU.
-She has always loved working with kids and young adults and has been involved with the arts througout her life.
-This is Kate’s 7th year at Arts Camp.
+She has always loved working with kids and young adults and has been involved with the arts throughout her life.
+This is Kate’s 8th year at Arts Camp.

 Jeannie Williams, Dance

-Jeannie is the Chair of the Fine Arts Department at Pine Point School in Stonington, CT where she has taught dance and creative movement for the last 37 years.
-Movement education is a strong component to the education of the whole child at Pine Point, and she enjoys fostering the creativity, self-expression and the understanding of the elements of dance with her students.
+Jeannie recently retired as the Chair of the Fine Arts Department at Pine Point School in Stonington, CT where she taught dance and creative movement for the past 38 years.
+Movement education is a strong component to the education of the whole child at Pine Point, and she has enjoyed fostering the creativity, self-expression and the understanding of the elements of dance with her students.
 Even though she has enjoyed studying and teaching many dance forms, she considers herself a modern dancer and enjoys choreographing for herself and others.
-This is her 16th year at Arts Camp.
+This is her 17th year at Arts Camp.

 Maria Iacoi, Art

-Maria Iacoi, received her MA from Wesleyan University.
-She has been teaching Art at Pine Point School for 28 years.
-Her art education goals are to make connections with other subjects and causes and community outreach.
-She strives to teach her students to better appreciate art and its vital role in society, while learning to better comunicate through visual expression.
+Maria Iacoi received her Masters from Wesleyan University and has been teaching Art at Pine Point School for 29 years.
+Her Art education goals are to make connections with other subjects and causes and community outreach.
+She strives to teach her students to better appreciate art and its vital role in society, while learning to better communicate through visual expression.
 Maria also creates whimsical masks, costumes, sets and unique props for all the musicals at Pine Point.
-Being a lover of nature, getting outside of the classroom to teach drawing skills and observe nature’s forms, design and textures is a favorite part of her curriculum.
-She has been lucky enough to travelled with her students to Martha’s Vineyard, Costa Rica, and Hawaii to draw and paint landscapes, seascapes and plant life.
-This is Maria’s 13th year at Arts Camp.
+This is Maria’s 14th year at Arts Camp.

 Bethany Clarke Bromley: Musical Theater

-Bethany is a graduate of URI where she studied Music Education and Music History with a concentration in voice.
-She currently teaches Middle School music at the Pine Point School, conducts professionally, and has a large private studio.
-She has been the musical director for several middle school and high school programs in CT and RI.
+Bethany is a graduate of the University of Rhode Island.
+She studied Music Education and Music History with a concentration in voice.
+She currently teaches Middle School music at the Pine Point School in Stonington, CT, conducts professionally, and has a large private studio.
+She has been the musical director for several middle school and high school programs in Connecticut and Rhode Island.
 Her favorite show to direct thus far has been “Wonderful Town.”
 She has no greater joy than when she is singing or working in the theater.
-This is Bethany’s 2nd year at Arts Camp.
+This is Bethany’s 3rd year at Arts Camp.

 Carol Glynn, Circus Arts